Quantum-mutnauQ/Fast_Reader_GTK/README.md

 ## Adding a New Language

 1. **Create Files**: Within the "src/locales" folder, create a subfolder named with the short of your language.
 Inside this folder, create another folder named `LC_MESSAGES`.
 Then, within this folder, create a file named `FastReader.po`.
-2. **Add Translations to File**: Copy the provided template and modify the English phrases to their equivalents in your language in the speedreader.po file.
+2. **Add Translations to File**: Copy the provided template and modify the English phrases to their equivalents in your language in the FastReader.po file.
 ```po
 msgid ""
 msgstr ""